TREASURIES-Prices jump on U.S. GDP growth wobble

 overseas buyers because of America's brighter economic outlook.

-Its yield hit a record low of 2.225 percent late on Friday.
+Its yield hit a record low of 2.226 percent earlier on Friday.

 Prices surged after the U.S. Commerce Department said gross